Sciact

 Polymorphic Transformations in Glycine Co-Crystals at Low Temperature and High Pressure: Two New Examples as a Follow-Up to a Glycine-Glutaric Acid Study

 CrystEngComm.
 2016.
 V.18.
 N31.
 P.5869-5875.
-DOI: 10.1039/c6ce00561f WOS Scopus РИНЦ AN OpenAlex
+DOI: 10.1039/c6ce00561f WOS Scopus РИНЦ OpenAlex AN

 Files: Full text from publisher